-- i District Plan - (a) Provision of zone r Rules to prohibiting any new Activity Sensitive to Aircraft Noise locating within the Outer Control Boundary of Queenstown Airport in the Business and Industrial Zones. - (b) Rules to require mechanical ventilation of any Critical Listening Environment within alterations and additions to existing buildings that contain any Activity Sensitive to Aircraft Noise on sites within the Outer Control Boundary to achieve an Indoor Design Sound Level of 40 dB Ldn, based on the 2037 Noise Contours. - (c) Queenstown Airport Corporation shall offer to part fund retrofitting over time of mechanical ventilation of any Critical Listening Environments within existing buildings containing an Activity Sensitive to Aircraft Noise located between the Air Noise Boundary and the 2037 60 dB Noise Contour.
+i District Plan

+- (a) Rules to prohibit any new Activity Sensitive to Aircraft Noise locating within the Outer Control Boundary of Queenstown Airport in the Business and Industrial Zones. - (b) Rules to require mechanical ventilation of any Critical Listening Environment within alterations and additions to existing buildings that contain any Activity Sensitive to Aircraft Noise on sites within the Outer Control Boundary to achieve an Indoor Design Sound Level of 40 dB Ldn, based on the 2037 Noise Contours. - (c) Queenstown Airport Corporation shall offer to part fund retrofitting over time of mechanical ventilation of any Critical Listening Environments within existing buildings containing an Activity Sensitive to Aircraft Noise located between the Air Noise Boundary and the 2037 60 dB Noise Contour.
 This ventilation is to enable windows and doors to remain closed to achieve the Indoor Design Sound Level if required.
-Retrofitting shall be based on the 2037 Noise Contours and retrofitting shall be offered at the time the Projected 60 dB AANC reaches the property.
+Retrofitting shall be offered at the time the Projected 60 dB AANC reaches the property.